CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Maximum: 1-1.
 Since each waste_management can only be part of one city, no waste_management will have the same city_id.
 Each waste_management can only have one city_id.

 **pollution_rate**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: pollution_rate refers to the amount of pollution a city has.\
 Maximum: M-1.
 Multiple waste_managements can have the same pollution_rate, but each waste_management can only have one value for pollution_rate.

 **recycle_rate**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: recycle_rate refers to the amount of recycling that a city does.\
 Maximum: M-1.
 Multiple waste_managements can have the same pollution_rate, but each waste_management can only have one value for recycle_rate.